namusyaka/react-sinatra/README.md

 `react-sinatra` does not:

-- transform `.jsx` files.
+- transform `.jsx` files or JSX syntax.
 - transpile asset using babel.
 - support asset-pipeline.
 - have generator for registering this extension.

-I think those features should be solved by using [webpack](https://webpack.github.io/).
+I think those features should be solved by using [webpack](https://webpack.github.io/), or other build tools.

 ## Usage